-- To ensure an educational environment that is guided by our mission statement. - To create an ethos where all partners in the school community (i.e. children, staff members and parents) feel safe, respected and valued. - To promote and celebrate self-discipline. - To create an environment where the children and their teachers can reach their creative and intellectual potential, without disruption. - To have a framework in place (i.e. the Code of Discipline) to help the school run smoothly. - To ensure that the system of rules, rewards and sanctions are implemented in a fair and consistent manner throughout the school. - To establish an effective means of communication between pupils, teachers, parents/guardians and Board of Governors. - To help children acquire and develop moral, ethical and spiritual values and a respect for the belief and values of others.
+- To ensure an educational environment that is guided by our mission statement. - To create an ethos where all partners in the school community (i.e. children, staff members and parents) feel safe, respected and valued. - To promote and celebrate self-discipline. - Encourage self-respect in our children and encourage them to take responsibility for their own actions - Provide children with the capacity to live as independent, self-motivated, confident individuals. - Provide children with a sense of ownership of the positive aspects of school life and a recognition of their role in the school - To develop the pupils' interpersonal skills in order that they can resolve problems and conflicts amicably - To create an environment where the children and their teachers can reach their creative and intellectual potential, without disruption. - To have a framework in place (i.e. the Code of Discipline) to help the school run smoothly.

+- To ensure that the system of rules, rewards and sanctions are implemented in a fair and consistent manner throughout the school. - To establish an effective means of communication between pupils, teachers, parents/guardians and Board of Governors. - To help children acquire and develop moral, ethical and spiritual values and a respect for the belief and values of others.